MaxBittker/MaxBittker.github.io/src/pages/river-notes/index.md

 This post is a place for me to put down some notes on the design and technical architecture.

-### Feelings on the state of Diffusion:
+### Feelings on Image Diffusion:
-The leap forward in generative ai and associated control techniques has been fascinating to experience as a tool maker.

 When something is this new, it's not clear which limitations are incidental and which are innate, posing interesting challenges for interface design.
 How should we make good tradeoffs when the underlying capabilities change so quickly?

-It makes sense that we end up with tools like Midjourney (opinionated and minimal) or Automatic1111, an evolved mess of nested tabs and options that does everything (if you can manage to tape together a working permutation of weights, plugins, LORAs and parameters).
+It makes sense that we end up with tools like Midjourney (opinionated and minimal) or Automatic1111, an evolved mess of nested tabs with infinite options, plugins, and parameters.

 ![Automatic1111 + controlnet](Pasted image 20230918145601.png)

-Beyond that, I find that these tools lack the sturdiness and control required for developing a deeper sense of craft - still feeling more like a slot machine and less like a pencil.
+These tools are exciting, but they lack the sturdiness and control required for a deeper sense of craft - they're still feeling more like a slot machine and less like a pencil.

 Four deficiencies of diffusion that nag me:
 1) Reliance on discrete language and named ideas, versus continuous exploration
-2) Diffusion is slow and doesn't work at the speed of thought, pulling you out of flow state
+2) Slow and doesn't work at the speed of thought, pulling you out of flow state
 3) Artificial images are disposable and unmoored from concrete grounding in cultural context.
 It makes each individual image less useful as a shared meeting point.
 4) Alienation of source material: laundering references and reheating / amplifying existing biases of the dataset